-Although Section 8 vouchers or certificates may be used to relocate households living at these complexes at the time of redevelopment, at least 80% of demolished units will be replaced with permanent, subsidized housing units that will be affordable to extremely low-income families with children, irrespective of their income.
+4. Redevelopment of Lakeside Terrace (IL06-04) into a mixed-income community; and replacement of the demolished units with a combination of new on-site units, scattered site units, and Section 8 rent subsidies.
+At least 80% of demolished units will be replaced with permanent, subsidized housing units that will be affordable to extremely low-income families with children, irrespective of their income.